BrianDalton/hello-world/README.md

 # hello-world
 intro to Github
 Hi there!
-I am a data scientist with a background in vision research and education who creatively solves puzzles to extract insights and predictions from data.
+I am a data scientist with a background in vision research and education who creatively extracts insights and predictions from data.